Cocodog2014/thor/thor-backend/ActAndPos/ActAndPos.md

 ActivityPositions is a polling client of /actandpos/activity/today, refreshing every 15 seconds to keep the dashboard live without WebSockets.

-The rest of the ThorTrading UI (Home, Futures, etc.) is wrapped by AppLayout, which provides the global header where an account selector and paper-trading toggle can be mounted later.
+The rest of the ThorTrading UI (Home, Futures, etc.) is wrapped by AppLayout, which provides the global banner where an account selector and paper-trading toggle can be mounted later.

 Future Extensions (Paper Trading & Account Selector)

 Not implemented yet, but this is where the app will grow:

-Account selector / dropdown in GlobalHeader, listing real + paper accounts using Account rows.
+Account selector / dropdown in Global banner, listing real + paper accounts using Account rows.

 Passing account_id from the selected account into: